North Korea denies hacking Sony, U.S. stands by its assertion

 "The government of North Korea has a long history of denying responsibility for destructive and provocative actions," he added.

-The U.S. Federal Bureau of Investigation said on Friday it had determined that North Korea was behind the hacking of Sony, saying Pyongyang's actions fell "outside the bounds of acceptable state behaviour."
+The U.S. Federal Bureau of Investigation said on Friday it had determined that North Korea was behind the hacking of Sony, saying Pyongyang's actions fell "outside the bounds of acceptable state behavior."

 Obama said North Korea appeared to have acted alone.
 Washington began consultations with Japan, China, South Korea and Russia seeking their assistance in reining in North Korea.